RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

     ![Screenshot of the virtual machine monitoring charts.](../images/0903.png)

 5. Click on any chart.
 Note that you can **Add metric** and change the chart type.
-If you have time, experiment.

 6. Return to the **Overview** blade.